LahiruPerera/Java---The-Complete-Reference/Chapter-5/Chapter-5.md

           **loop** or a **switch**.
 They can be any block.
 Further, you can specify precisely where execution will resume, because this form of **break** works with a label.
         - General form: `break label;`
-        - can use a labeled break statement to exit from a set of nested blocks.
-But you cannot use break to transfer control out of a block that does not enclose the break statement
+        - can use a labeled **break** statement to exit from a set of nested blocks.
+But you cannot use **break** to transfer control out of a block that does not enclose the **break** statement
+        - To name a block, put a label at the start of it.
+A label is any valid Java identifier followed by a colon.

 #### Continue
+- If we want to skip running of loop body for particular iteration then we can use **continue**
+- In **while** and **do-while** loops, a continue statement causes control to be transferred directly to the conditional expression that controls the loop.
+In a **for** loop, control goes first to the iteration portion of the for statement and then to the conditional expression.
+For all three loops, any intermediate code is bypassed.

 #### Return
+- The **return** statement is used to explicitly return from a method.
+That is, it causes program control to transfer back to the caller of the method.
+- As soon as **return** is executed, control passes back to the caller